Mr. Musk went to Washington – and found it’s a hard place to change

 Elusive targets for cutting waste

 Those “cost savings” are, at best, a fraction of what Mr. Musk promised when he first came to Washington, claiming fraud alone represented 10% of all federal disbursements – an assertion he was unable to prove.
-Mr. Musk had also vowed to shed 10% of the federal government’s workforce of 2.3 million federal workers.
+Mr. Musk had also vowed to shed 10% of the government’s 2.3 million federal workers.
 More than 75,000 employees took the buyouts offered by DOGE, and according to the Treasury Department’s May jobs report released Friday, the federal government has cut 59,000 jobs since January.
 But some employees have been reinstated, as agencies claw back workers for essential duties; other workers have been reinstated following court orders.

 Despite an initial goal of cutting $2 trillion from the government’s $7 trillion budget, DOGE, by its own accounting, has so far cut just 8% of that through staff reductions and the canceling of contracts, grants, and real estate leases.
 Moreover, numerous news outlets have found errors in DOGE’s “wall of receipts.”
 The New York Times, for example, found several contracts were double or triple-counted.